Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 state: absent

 You can configure metrics-utility to run at specified times and intervals.
 Run frequency is expressed in cronjobs.
-See How to schedule jobs using the Linux ‘Cron’ utility for more information.
+For more information on the cron utility, see How to schedule jobs using the Linux ‘Cron’ utility.

 Procedure